stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 The Yale and BLS numbers are pretty close!
 That's reassurring.

-From the Yale numbers, inflation over 2021 to 2025 was somewhere between 12% and 25.4%, with the low number coming from ignoring 2021-2022 due to data constraints, giving me an estimated proposed rent ranging from about \$1564.2 to \$1755.3, with a middle-range estimate being about \$1650, off a starting value of \$1400.
+From the Yale numbers, inflation over 2021 to 2025 was somewhere between 12% and 25.4%, with the low number coming from ignoring 2021-2022 due to data constraints, giving me an estimated proposed rent ranging from about \$1564.2 to about \$1650, off a starting value of \$1400.

 From the BLS data, inflation from June 2021 to March 2025 ranged between 16.6% and 21.2%, giving an estimated proposed rent ranging from \$1632.60 to \$1696.37.